lettucemode/aoe2cg/README.md

 ### Frontend

+- Run `package-frontend.sh` once to pull down the dependencies (or you can get them manually).
 - Follow the instructions in the [Twitch Developer Documentation](https://dev.twitch.tv/docs/extensions) to create an extension and install the Developer Rig.
 - Connect the rig to the new extension and configure it to run the views in `/frontend`.
 If it's set up correctly, the views will display in the rig and the twitch helper events will fire.